Have you ever struggled with forcing yourself to stay awake during a presentation? Don’t worry, you are not alone.

 Introduction to Business Topics: No matter the topic, it’s always useful to present basic ideas.
 Keep it short and clear.
 This can include an introduction to income statements, or any other important business concept.

-Stages of a Process: Don’t leave your audience confused with theory but let them see the practical stages of how things are accomplished. (e.g. “Seven Stages of a Company’s Lifecycle”)
+Stages of a Process: Don’t leave your audience confused with theory but let them see the practical stages of how things are accomplished. (e.g., “The Stages of User Journey”)

 Restrictions: No matter what business you have, restrictions are guaranteed.
 Make a presentation on the restrictions and limitations you face. (e.g. “Restrictions in Integrated Web Design”)